VP2802/Pikachu-game/README.md

 - **Insane**: +25 per combo level
 - **Impossible**: +35 per combo level

+Only up to the first **5 combo levels** are counted for combo scaling.

 ### Time Bonus Multiplier
 Remaining time is converted into bonus points when clearing a stage:

 - **Easy**: x8
 - **Hard**: x12
 - **Insane**: x16